jamescardona11/argo/README.md

 ### ResponsiveLayoutWidget

-This widget show different widget depending the condition configuration in `ResponsiveWrapper`, you can override the globalBreakpoints for localBreakpoints
+This widget show different widget depending of `screen` type, the condition configuration in `ResponsiveWrapper`, you can override the globalBreakpoints for localBreakpoints.

 ```dart
 ResponsiveLayoutWidget(